alexfru/SediCiPUv2/SediCiPUv2.md

 ##### 4.2.17.1 Hardware ISRs

-The generic prolog/entry point in a hardware ISR should look like this (btw, this code should be at pc=0x3E since there's one common entry point for all external/hardware ISRs):
+The generic prolog/entry point in a hardware ISR should look like this (BTW, this code should be at pc=0x3E since there's one common entry point for all external/hardware ISRs):

     ; Save regs on stack.
 N.B. return address is at sp-2.